Do More Goals

 - Select Do More as your goal type (because you want to Do More gym visits).

 - Enter the units you want to use and the amount you want to commit to.
 In this example, I'm aiming to visit my gym 5 times per week, so I need to enter 5/7 per day.

 - Give your goal a brief name.
 If you want, you can also write a short description with more information.

 - Finally, choose your initial pledge.
 This is the amount you will pay the first time you derail on the goal.
-After derailing, the pledge will increase by default — use the checkbox and +/- stepper below to control how high it goes.
+After derailing, the pledge will increase by default — use the dropdown below to control how high it goes.
 In the example below, I have chosen to start at a $5 pledge, which will increase each time I derail, until it reaches $270 — the pledge cap.
 (To read more about pledges and payments, check out some FAQs!)

 - Step through the preview and confirmation steps, and your graph will be created.
 Now I'll need to go to the gym in the next 4 days to avoid paying Beeminder my first $5!